Nevzad Hanım: First marriage

 Nevzad married on 1 September 1921 in the Yıldız Palace.
 She was the last woman to marry an Ottoman sultan.
 She was given the title of "Second Ikbal", although, as fourth consort, she should have had that of Quarta Kadın.
 Mehmed was sixty-one while Nevzad was nineteen years old.
 The act of marrying her exacerbated the already frosty, and resentful relations between the children of later Sultan Mehmed V Reşad, and Mehmed VI's own family.
 Furthermore, Mehmed was so smitten by his new young consort as to be causing gossip in the capital due to his refusal to leave the harem and so part from her company.

 Nevzad remained childless.
 She had a villa on the grounds of the Yıldız Palace.
 Her sister Nesrin, who had been renamed Sadiru, became senior lady-in-waiting to her.
 When Mehmed was deposed in 1922, she and other members of his family were imprisoned in the Feriye Palace, but managed to sneak out disguised as Kalfa.
 When the imperial family went to exile in March 1924, she stayed at Istanbul.
 On Mehmed's persisted requests, she and her sister Nesrin joined the deposed Sultan in San Remo, in May 1924.

 Nevzad was with Mehmed at the time of his death on 15 May 1926.
 Sultanzade Sami Bey, son of the sultan's sister Mediha Sultan confronted Nevzad, and attracted attention to the possibility of his uncle's having been murdered.
 Sami Bey, doubted that Nevzad was involved in his death.
 He interrogated her, and then sealed her personal property after the sultan's cupboards.
 Soon after Mehmed's death, Nevzad returned to Istanbul with her sister.

 Second marriage

 In 1928 she married captain Ziya Bey Seferoğlu, and took the name Nimet Seferoğlu.
 With him, she had a son and a daughter.

 Memoirs

 In 1937, Nevzad published her memoirs under the title Yıldız'dan San Remo'ya.
-The memoirs were published in Tan newspaper, and noteworthy information about Sultan Mehmed VI is gained.
-However, serious discussions were made about the memories' reliability at that period.
-Apart memoirs, all her life Nevzad refused to talk about the sultan and, when a journalist, in 1974 asked her what life had been like with Sultan Mehmed VI Vahideddin, she replied: “I buried that time in the depths of my heart”.
+The memoirs were published in the Tan newspaper, and noteworthy information about Sultan Mehmed VI was gained.
+However, serious discussions were made about the memoir's reliability at that period.
+Apart from the release of the memoirs in 1937, Nevzad refused to talk about the sultan.
+In 1974, a journalist asked her what life had been like with Sultan Mehmed VI Vahideddin, and she replied: “I buried that time in the depths of my heart”.